MicrosoftDocs/iis-docs/iis/develop/extending-the-management-ui/understanding-ui-extension-authoring.md

 ---
-title: "Understanding UI Extension Authoring | Microsoft Docs"
+title: "Understanding UI Extension Authoring"
 author: rick-anderson
 description: "Introduction The administration tool for IIS 7.0 and above is an extensible platform for plugging in modules.
-Developers can write their own UI features and..." ms.author: iiscontent
+Developers can write their own UI features and..." ms.date: 05/21/2008 ms.assetid: 65a11a66-0246-4aa9-b532-a7832ab46401 msc.legacyurl: /learn/develop/extending-the-management-ui/understanding-ui-extension-authoring msc.type: authoredcontent
-manager: soshir
-ms.date: 05/21/2008
-ms.topic: article
-ms.assetid: 65a11a66-0246-4aa9-b532-a7832ab46401
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/extending-the-management-ui/understanding-ui-extension-authoring
-msc.type: authoredcontent
 ---